Yam1x/c2pie/README.md

 - C2PA spec: https://c2pa.org/
 - Validation: https://github.com/contentauth/c2pa-rs (`c2patool`)

 > ⚠️ This library helps you build valid manifests, but trust decisions (anchors, allow/deny lists, TSA) are your responsibility.
-For production, you must provision a certificate chain anchored to an accepted trust root and configure validation policy accordingly.
+For production, you must provide a certificate chain anchored to an accepted trust root and configure validation policy accordingly.

 ---